Documentation Index

 Notes

-• E2B Only: This method is exclusively available for E2B sandbox environments
+- Multi-Sandbox Support: This method is available for E2B, Daytona, Cloudflare and Northflank sandbox environments

-• Automatic URL Generation: E2B automatically generates secure HTTPS URLs for exposed ports
+- Automatic URL Generation: Supported sandboxes automatically generate secure HTTPS URLs for exposed ports